 If you use Levitra, you should not take any more than one tablet in 24 hours and it should not be taken with other ED medicines.

 The most common side effects with Levitra include:

 If you are concerned by any symptoms you should discuss them with your doctor.

 Very occasionally, Levitra can cause a painful erection or an erection that won’t go away.
 If this happens, and the erection lasts for more than 4 hours, you should go to the nearest emergency department.
 Prolonged erections can be dangerous.

 Levitra may not be safe to take for men with certain medical conditions, including men who have had a stroke, have heart disease or retinitis pigmentosa (an eye disease).

-It can also interact with many medicines, particularly nitrates and blood pressure medicines.
+It can also interact with many medicines, particularly nitrates (used in heart disease) and blood pressure medicines.
 Men who use nitrates in any form or are being treated for pulmonary hypertension should not take Levitra.

 There are many ways to buy Levitra online, often without a prescription.
 However, you cannot be certain whether these pills contain the drug or are counterfeit.
 It’s important to buy ED medications from a store-based pharmacy or reputable online pharmacy that requires a prescription.

 See healthdirect's medicines section for more information about Levitra.